klinquist/klinquist.github.io/airbnb-host-tips.md

-layout: page
-title: "Kris Linquist's Airbnb Host Tips"
-permalink: /airbnb-host-tips

-### Tips from Kris
+### Tips from an experienced Airbnb host.

+* Learn the airbnb web site.